rticommunity/rticonnextdds-usecases/ChocolateFactory/README.md

 represent an example of an application with a distributed workflow.
 The key concern with this design is that multiple applications are updating the state of an object as it passes through a workflow.
-In this case we are showing a chocolate factory, but this could be any application that
+In this case we are showing a chocolate factory, but this could be any application that performs sequential workflow operations in real time.

 The three applications are:

 1. Recipe Generator (RecipeGenerator)
-    - Provides a set of recipes that describe the steps that a lot takes to become cookies.
+    - Provides a set of recipes that describe the steps that a lot takes to become finished product.
 Makes these recipes available to the station controller at startup.

 2. Manufacturing Execution System (ManufacturingExecutionSystem)